Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Methods

-We implement a lightweight convolutional neural network which adopts a Siamese architecture\cite{bromley1993signature, koch2015siamese}, where a pair of input images are processed independently through identical sub-networks and later merged for joint reasoning.
-This convolutional baseline contains approximately 3.4 million parameters and is designed to efficiently handle high-resolution, sparsely populated pixel maps.
+Architecture We developed a multi-branch, SE‑ResNet–style architecture to work as the classification model used in this work.
+This model uses ResNet‑style residual units\cite{he2016deep} with standard ReLU nonlinearities\cite{agarap2018deep} and explicit SE attention\cite{hu2018squeeze}.
+Also, it adopts a Siamese architecture\cite{bromley1993signature, koch2015siamese}, where a pair of input images are processed independently through identical sub-networks and later merged for joint reasoning.
+This CNN baseline contains approximately 21.7 million parameters and is designed to efficiently handle high-resolution, sparsely populated pixel maps.
 It serves as a representative conventional CNN approach for neutrino event classification, enabling a direct comparison with the vision-language capabilities of LLaMA Vision 3.2.

-Each sub-network begins with a convolutional block using a ReLU6 activation\cite{agarap2018deep}, followed by a modified inverted residual block inspired by MobileNetV2\cite{sandler2018mobilenetv2}.
-The main body of the model is composed of several stacked inverted residual blocks with varying expansion factors, output channels, and kernel sizes.
-Certain blocks incorporate Squeeze-and-Excitation (SE) modules\cite{hu2018squeeze} to enhance channel-wise feature recalibration.
-Nonlinearities used include both ReLU6 and hard-swish, implemented via custom activation functions.
+The CNN is operated on three 500×500 single‑channel image views per event.
+Each view is processed by a dedicated branch that begins with an initial 7×7 convolution (stride 2) followed by a sequence of pre‑activation residual blocks (BatchNorm → ReLU → Conv).
+Squeeze‑and‑Excitation (SE) modules are integrated into several residual blocks to provide channel‑wise feature recalibration.
+After per‑view feature extraction, branch outputs are concatenated along the channel dimension and passed through additional residual blocks.
+The merged feature map is globally average pooled and fed to fully connected output heads for the final predictions.
+The structure of the design is given in Figure~\ref{fig:CNN pipeline}

-After processing, the two feature branches are concatenated along the channel dimension and passed through additional inverted residual blocks\cite{sandler2018mobilenetv2}.
-The merged features are globally average pooled and flattened, followed by fully connected layers and dropout\cite{srivastava2014dropout} for regularization.
-The model outputs a 3-class prediction corresponding to different types of neutrino interactions.
-The pipeline is given as Figure~\ref{fig:CNN pipeline}.
+To make the CNN adapt to the need of our experiment, we changed the input head to take 2 grayscale image with $512\times 512$ resolution.
+Also, we modified the interaction output head to produce a single 3‑way softmax (three neurons) corresponding to the interaction categories used in our analysis.